Asian Side of Istanbul

 KADIKOY

-Those who came to today's historical peninsula in the 7th Century BC looked at the shores on the Asian continent and said: "Look at these men.
+Those who came to today's historical peninsula in the 7th century BC looked at the shores on the Asian continent and said: "Look at these men.
 If they didn't see the beauties of here and settled there, they must be blind."
 Thus, Chalcedon (Land of Copper) became famous as the "land of the blind."
 Today, Kadikoy is one of the most important districts of Istanbul in terms of population, economic activity, and development.
 Kadikoy is the heart of the Asian continent with its large and small businesses, opera and theaters, its lively streets.

 View Things to Do in Kadikoy Article

-KAdikoy Square
+Kadikoy Square

 MODA